 3. Transfer Your Facebook Page To A Business Manager Account

 If you haven’t already, transfer your Facebook business page into a Business Manager Account.
-This allows you to invite people from your business or an agency, like ROOT PR, to seamlessly work within the Facebook space.
+This allows you to invite people from your business or an agency, like ROOT Marketing & PR, to seamlessly work within the Facebook space.

 Making the transition will also separate notifications on your business page from your personal page and, most importantly, allow everyone to access the same pixels and payment methods without crossover to other accounts.